Online Dynamic Submodular Optimization: Projected gradient descent-based approach

 In this section, we consider a convex optimization-based update to solve~\eqref{eq:prob_submodular}~\cite{jegelka2011online,hazan2012online}.
 Our approach leverages the Lov\'asz extension's convexity for submodular functions.
 We propose the online submodular projected gradient descent (\texttt{OSPGD}) based on the update defined as:

-where $\gg_t \in \partial \hf_t(\xx_t)$ is defined in~\eqref{eq:gradient} and $\proj_{\conv(\SS)}$ is the projection onto the convex hull of $\mathcal{S}$. \texttt{OSPGD} has the advantage over the greedy updates to be computationally very simple because only a single gradient descent step is performed.
-It however requires a rounding approach which might not be available for all constrained problems.
-For \texttt{OSPGD}, we obtain the following regret bound.
+where $\eta>0$ is the descent stepsize, $\gg_t \in \partial \hf_t(\xx_t)$ is defined in~\eqref{eq:gradient}, $\proj_{\conv(\SS)}$ is the projection onto the convex hull of $\mathcal{S}$, and $\rounding_\SS(\xx_{t+1}):[0,1]^n \mapsto \SS$ is defined and exemplified in Section~\ref{ssec:sub}. \texttt{OSPGD} has the advantage over the greedy updates to be computationally very simple because it only performs a single projected gradient descent step.
+It requires only algebraic operations and a projection onto a convex set which can be readily computed in most instances, e.g., box constraints, making it amenable to large problems.
+The use of \texttt{OSPGD} is, however, limited because it requires a rounding algorithm which might not be available for all constrained problems.
+For \texttt{OSPGD}, we extend the regret analysis of~\cite{jegelka2011online} and obtain the following regret bound.

-\begin{theorem} Suppose that a rounding algorithm with approximation guarantee $\alpha$ is used.
+\begin{thm} Suppose that a rounding algorithm with approximation guarantee $\alpha$ is used.
 Then, \texttt{OSPGD} with $\eta = \frac{\delta}{\sqrt{T}}$ leads to an $\alpha$-regret bounded from above by: